 Uses of Ninebark Shrubs in Landscaping

 Ninebarks can play any number of roles in the garden.
-With natural species growing in the vicinity of five to 12 feet tall and commonly forming dense thickets, ninebark shrubs serve well as border, hedge, screen, and accent plantings.
-Dwarf varieties such as the ‘Nanus,’ meanwhile, do well in pots and in smaller plots.
-The ninebark shrub ups the wildlife/ecological value of your yard, contributing to pollinator gardens and also providing fruit and excellent cover for birds.
+With natural species growing in the vicinity of five to 12 feet tall and commonly forming dense thickets, ninebark shrubs serve as a border, hedge, screen, and accent plantings.
+Dwarf varieties such as the ‘Nanus,’ meanwhile, do well in pots and smaller plots.
+The ninebark shrub ups your yard's wildlife/ecological value, contributing to pollinator gardens and providing fruit and excellent cover for birds.